Sraleik/sorci/README.md

 It will take around 30s ~ to load the half a million event into the table.

+## Acknowledgment

+I've be figthing aggregate for a while now.
+Sometimes it really feel like trying to fit a square into a circle.
+The approache of Sara Pellegrini & Milan Savic (DBC) solve the concurrency issue I had with an event only approach.
+There conference talk is really great and explain the concept so well that this implementation was possible I highly recommend it : https://www.youtube.com/watch?v=0iP65Durhbs

+## Contributions

+I'm really curious to get feedback on this one.
+Feel free to start/join a discussion, issues or Pull requests.

 ## TODO

 ### Feature